krisnova/naml/README.md

 Teams can now buid controllers, operators, and custom toolchains using reliable, testable, and scalable Go.

+## The philosophy

+The bet here is that any person confident in managing `YAML` for Kubernetes can also be equally as confident managing Go for Kubernetes.

+The feature add is that no matter how good our YAML management tools get, they will never be as good as just plain Go when it comes to things like syntax checking, testing, shipping, and flexibility.

 ## Nothing fancy

 Feel free to fork this repository and begin using it for your team.
 There isn't anything special here. 🤷‍♀ We use the same client the rest of Kubernetes does.